elisekain/flashcards/README.md

 Alpha - Zulu is a flashcard application to help aspiring private pilots memorize important information like the phonetic alphabet and emergency procedure checklists.
 It allows the user to:
 - flip to the opposite side of the card
 - cycle forwards and backwards through the stack
+- get a random card from the stack
 - mark a flashcard complete and remove it from the stack.
+- refresh the flashcard stack

 The user can also create a customized stack of up to 50 flashcards.